goutamsaums/mlsi-summer-internship-2026/Day2_Pandas_Matplotlib/notes.md

 # Day 2 Notes - Pandas and Matplotlib Fundamentals

 ## Introduction

 Today I worked on Pandas and Matplotlib fundamentals as part of the MLSI Lab Summer Internship preparation tasks.

-The main focus today was learning how to work with tabular datasets using Pandas and how to visualize data using Matplotlib.
-I practiced data loading, cleaning, filtering, grouping, handling missing values, and different types of plots.
+The main focus today was learning how to work with structured datasets using Pandas and how to visualize data using Matplotlib.
+I practiced loading CSV files, inspecting DataFrames, handling missing values, filtering data, grouping operations, cleaning datasets, and generating different types of visualizations.

+For practice, I created and worked with an employee dataset named `employees.csv` containing employee information such as department, salary, experience, performance scores, work hours, promotion details, and remote work status.

-I also explored plotting techniques such as line plots, scatter plots, histograms, time series plots, and subplot customization using Matplotlib tutorials.
+I also explored plotting techniques such as line plots, scatter plots, histograms, bar charts, pie charts, subplots, and customized visualizations using Matplotlib.

 ---